Boston Whalers are engineered for easy upkeep and long-lasting reliability.

 When applied to your deck and non-skid areas, as recommended by the manufacturer, the wax forms a protective non-slick surface which will keep debris from sticking.
 Dirt, soot, bird droppings, and even fish blood will rinse right off.

-How to maintain, care for and repair your DuPont Imron Marine Finish:
+How to maintain, care for and repair your DuPont Imron Marine Finish (model year 2004-2011):

 DuPont Imron polyurethane enamels provide superior protection against elements that your boat will face throughout its long life.
 To make sure that you maximize the benefits of DuPont Imron, use the following guide to take care of your finish.